 - Bump and run – cornerbacks could have contact with receivers whenever they wanted as long as it wasn’t from the back

 - No coin toss – one player for each team would sprint to a ball laid on the 50-yard line and whoever got it got possession first.
-This was kind of stupid considering the last time I ever decided anything in a similar way, I was at recess.
+This was kind of stupid considering the first time I ever had to solve an argument on anything in my life, I did it this exact same way AND I was at recess.
 Secondly the very first injury in the history of the XFL happened during one of these, and the players had to pay their own health insurance

 - No franchises – All teams were one entity – meaning they were all owned by Vince and his investors, no separate owners…this gave the feeling to a bunch of people that games could be fixed.
 If you’ve ever watched WWE, you know what I’m talking about